 Project CARAT (Coordinating and Assisting the Reuse of Assistive Technology) is a collaborative effort of the Kentucky Office of Vocational Rehabilitation (KYOVR), the Kentucky Assistive Technology Services (KATS) Network, the Kentucky Appalachian Rural Rehabilitation Network (KARRN), HDI Center for Assistive Technology Services, enTECH at Spalding University, Redwood Assistive Technology Resource Center, Carl D. Perkins Vocational Training Center, Wendell Foster Technology and Resource Center, Project CARAT Paducah, and many community partners and volunteers.

 Project CARAT enables underserved individuals with disabilities in Kentucky by collecting, refurbishing and redistributing assistive technology (AT) and durable medical equipment (DME).

-please call the CARAT Coordinating Center at (800) 327-5287.
+For up-to-date information on the CARAT sites, please call the CARAT Coordinating Center at (800) 327-5287.